ebasa-hcai/Shakecast-Emails/README.md

 -Takes max values of parameters (min for distance) and stores them in a csv

--Help inspectors prioritize facilities that were hit hardest by earthquakes
+-Helps inspectors prioritize facilities that were hit hardest by earthquakes

+-made using Tkinter GUI

+-run app.py